phunkie/streams/doc/working-with-streams.md

 This guide covers the practical aspects of working with Phunkie Streams, providing detailed examples of stream creation, transformation, combination, and consumption techniques.

+> **Note**: This document describes both currently implemented operations and potential future operations.
+Some operations shown here (like `mapWithIndex`, `distinct`, `sorted`, `peek`, `recover`, statistical methods) are not yet implemented and are marked as examples of what could be added.
+For currently available operations, see the [API reference](getting-started.md) or the working examples in the [examples directory](../examples/).

 ## Creating Streams

 Phunkie Streams offers various ways to create streams from different data sources.